German president asks for Polish forgiveness on WWII anniversary | DW | 01.09.2019

 German President Frank-Walter Steinmeier marked the 80th anniversary of Nazi Germany's invasion of Poland in Warsaw on Sunday by asking for forgiveness for "Germany's historical guilt."

 "My country unleashed a horrific war that would cost more than 50 million people – among them millions of Polish citizens – their lives.
-This war was a German crime," the president said before Polish President Andrzej Duda, and US Vice President Mike Pence, Chancellor Angela Merkel, French Prime Minister Edouard Philippe as well as representatives of 30 other countries.
+This war was a German crime," the president said before Polish President Andrzej Duda, and US Vice President Mike Pence, Chancellor Angela Merkel, French Prime Minister Edouard Philippe as well as representatives of 30 other countries, though not including Russia

 "I, along with the federal chancellor, want to tell all Poles today that we will not forget," the president continued.
 "We will not forget the wounds that Germans inflicted on Poland.
 We will not forget the suffering of Polish families and nor will we forget the courage of their resistance."